2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/oqtane/index.md

 #### Image Resizer won't work on Global Content Files

 Image Resizer works for app-assets (like the app-icon) and for ADAM assets, but not for files in the `\Tenants\x\Sites\x\` folder

+---

+## History

+* 2sxc 12 was developed for Oqtane 2.0